Updated 2025 Cap Casualty Candidates For All 32 Teams

 Atlanta Falcons

-Jarrett, McGary, Matthews and Onyemata are all playing reasonably well but all four are going to either hit 30 or be on the other side of that milestone in 2025.
-Iโ€™d classify the offensive players as safer than the defensive players, as the Falcons have struggled to generate a reliable pass rush this year.
-Whether itโ€™s a cut, restructure or pay cut, the Falcons will need to generate some cap relief from this quartet.
+Jarrett, McGary, Matthews and Onyemata all played reasonably well but all four are going to either hit 30 or be on the other side of that milestone in 2025.
+Iโ€™d classify the offensive players as safer than the defensive players, as the Falcons struggled to generate a reliable pass rush in 2025 and will be looking to shake things up.
+Whether itโ€™s via cut, restructure or pay cut, the Falcons will need to generate some cap relief from this quartet.

 New York Giants